 For details of opening times please visit http://www.test.com/

 Straddling health and housing, aging and disability, mainstream and specialised housing, planning and Building Regulations, accessibility is sometimes caught in the middle, this seminar will find out what architects think about these questions and more:

 - is the strategic thinking as joined up as it might be?

-- do designers and developers understand what is expected of them?
+- do designers and developers understand what is

 - are standards asking for too much?